theRenard/PICO-8-Dungeon-Generator/README.md

 ## Acknowledgements

-Additionally, the code can be optimized by removing the drawing part, the debug part, and some utilities that are not essential for the core functionality of the dungeon generator.
+Additionally, the code can be optimized by removing the drawing part, the debug part, and some utilities that are not essential for the core functionality of the dungeon generator. **Tables are 1-based.**

 Special thanks to the Pico-8 community for their support and inspiration.